lllama/dark-star/docs/routes.md

 ## Route file format

-Route files are simple python files.
+Route files are python files.
 Any python code they contain will be wrapped into a view function and passed to Starlette.

 For example, the following code: